For Beginners: How to Add Worker Nodes to Home K8s

 blog.otama-playground.com

-JOIN the Worker Node
+JOIN the Worker Node to the Cluster

-Generate a join command on the Master Node side.
+Generate a join command on the master node side.

 Terminal window